env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 to return a string in response to a string input parameter.
 The response is generated by a Large Language Model AI such as ChatGPT.

-Chapters 10 and 12 introduces python list and dictionary data structures, just so happened that these are the building blocks of modern AI functions.
+Chapters 10 and 12 introduced python list and dictionary data structures, just so happens that these are the building blocks of modern AI functions.

 Here is a new version of chat function that does not use a string as input, but use a list of